sxxov/maic/readme.md

 * ❌ Dynamic imports
 	* (eg. `const { ic_done } = await import('maic')`)

-In the situations where tree-shaking doesn't kick in, you may want to consider using only [icon-level imports](#icon-level-import).
+In the situations where tree-shaking doesn't kick in, you may want to consider using only [icon-level imports](#icon-level-import), or [`vite`/`rollup` hot reloads](#viterollup-hot-reloads).
 However, if the problem permuates through your codebase, a build chain refactor is commonly the only way out.

 ### ESM compatibility